 Finally, it is our contention, for the purposes of this treatise, that “trust” is the most important trait at the disposal of the human race while routinely being the most malleable and most prone to self-destruction and usurpation by others.

-We will go to great lengths to make our case on this point when we get to Part II, and deep dive down into modern-day American politics and those aspects of early Abrahamic monotheistic life that have been displaced by the polytheistic gods of Liberalism, Conservatism, and political agnosticism.
+We will go to great lengths to make our case on this point when we get to Part II, and deep dive down into modern-day American politics and those aspects of early Abrahamic monotheistic life that have been displaced by the polytheistic gods of Individualism, Collectivism, and Nihilism.